ZiyaZainabSV/bandit/README.md

 Password: gE269g2h3mw3pwgrj0Ha9Uoqen1c9DGr

+Goal: A program is running automatically at regular intervals from cron, the time-based job scheduler.
+Look in /etc/cron.d/ for the configuration and see what command is being executed
 1. Login
 2. Reading manuals for cron, crontab and crontab(5)
 3. *crontab -u bandit21 cron.d*: cron.d not a regular file